techbender-leslie/i-village/README.md

 **4 models:**
 * Users (Neighbors) - Available as index and individual show profile pages, sorted by apartment number
-* Conversations - Available as index and sortable by category, also each available as show page, comment enabled
+* Conversations - Available as index and sortable by category, also each available as show page, comment enabled and timestamped
 * Comments - Created and appended on conversation show page
 * Categories - 6 categories to help organize conversation topics